 If you hold a lot of online meetings, consider building a videoconference cart.

 Online Meeting and Webinar Services

 Depending on the size of your meeting, you have lots of options.
-We have compiled a list of online meeting and webinar services that include audio, video, and text chat.
-Some provide toll-free numbers for the audio, some provide regular phone numbers, and some use the Internet for audio.
+The UUA uses Zoom.us, Fuze, Skype, and Google Hangouts for online meetings.
+Some services provide toll-free numbers for the audio, some provide regular phone numbers, and some use the Internet for audio.